Azure/azure-functions-durable-extension/Contributor-Onboarding.md

 ## Testing code changes locally (Visual Studio)

-Durable Functions are distributed as NuGet package.
+Durable Functions are distributed as a NuGet package.
 So in order to test your changes, you need to integrate it in a function.
 For that you need the following steps:

 1. Create a local NuGet source on your dev machine - e.g. C:\LocalNuGet.
 2. Then add the local NuGet source as a NuGet package source in Visual Studio.
 3. Modify the code.
-4. Build the project and this will create new NuGet package with your changes.
+4. Build the project and this will create a new NuGet package with your changes.
 5. Add the newly built Durable Functions NuGet package to the local NuGet source.
 The command to add packages to this location is nuget **add package.nupkg -Source C:\LocalNuGet** .
 Add the symbols file as well to be able to debug your modifications while debugging the function code.
 5. Update your local NuGet cache (**%USERPROFILE%\.nuget\packages**) with the newest version of the Durable Functions NuGet package.
 6. In Visual Studio, add the new NuGet package from your local NuGet source to a function.